oasisprotocol/old-docs/src/operators/troubleshooting.md

   * Do you have the latest genesis?
 * If you're submitting a transaction:
   * Do you have the latest genesis?
   * Is your node synced?
-The transaction will fail to run properly
+If not, the transaction will fail to run properly
 :::

 ## `oasis-node` Binary